 Phase 3: Launch!

 The first two phases involve a lot of work, but you’re just getting started.
-Running an ecommerce website can be profitable and rewarding, but only if you’re prepared to put the time and effort into it.
+Running a WordPress eCommerce website can be profitable and rewarding, but only if you’re prepared to put the time and effort into it.

 - Stay on top of WordPress updates – Both WordPress itself and most of its plugins release new versions every so often.
 These usually provide security updates, as well as new features.
 Make a habit out of updating every time a new version’s available to protect your website.